Ethereotek/iTAT/README.md

 # Telegraf for Touch

 ## Updates
-1. All documented HTTP endpoints now all return valid data
-2. The command to start the telegraf process is now run directly by the subprocess module instead of through a .cmd file, meaning it should actually start on your computer.
-The process object is also stored in the Telegraf extension, and terminated with a call to that object, meaning termination is now much safer.
-It should be noted that during testing, stopping the telelgraf process sometimes resulted in a NoneType error, however, this was likely due to reinitializing the Telegraf extension.
-If this occurs, telegraf can be stopped from Task Manager.
-3. The unzipped telegraf folder now uses the correct pathing, so the telegraf.exe can be found.
-4. POSIX and date-formatted timestamps are now available for all parent metrics
-5. The webserver now responds to the telegraf process.
-Previously, it returned nothing, meaning telegraf would concatenate each batch of metrics, and the TelegrafMetrics object would grow larger with each update.
-6. The API build is delayed for the first couple of batches to account for inconsistent CPU batching.
-API building will be handled more elegantly in future updates.
+1. Changed API service port from 10180 to 10190; this gives telegraf its own port.
+2. Moved all API management and metric parsing into Telegraf extension.

 ## 1	Introduction
 iTAT (Integrated Telegraf Agent for TouchDesigner) runs a Telegraf agent as a subprocess of TouchDesigner.
 Telegraf is an open source software from InfluxData that collects hardware metrics.
-Upon receiving the first batch of metrics, iTAT will automatically build out an HTTP API based on the host system.
-The API is accessible at `http://<host-IP>:10180/api/<metric url>`.
+Upon receiving the first couple batches of metrics, iTAT will automatically build out an HTTP API based on the host system.
+The API is accessible at `http://<host-IP>:10190/api/<metric url>`.
 The metrics are also accessible as a list of dictionaries (based on Telegraf’s JSON output), or a prettified version as a dictionary keyed by each metric name.

-NOTE: This is an alpha release that has undergone minimal testing.
-There's a great deal of functionality that hasn't been implemented, and two extensions that need to be built out.
-The auto-generated HTTP API is also only half implemented, and documentation is sparse.
-There is no guarantee this will work properly, or even at all.

-NOTE: This is for Windows only ¯\\_(ツ)_/¯
+iTAT has only been developed and tested on Windows and currently requires an NVIDIA graphics card to start.

 ## 2	Installation
 To install the telegraf agent, navigate to `/iTAT/telegraf/InfluxData` and unzip the telegraf.rar; choose 'Extract to telegraf/'.
 Then copy and paste the InfluxData folder into your Program Files directory.
 Copy the whole folder, not just the contents.